rland1/Amazon_Vine_Analysis/README.md

 ## Results

-- Total of 107 vine reviews, and 39,869 non vine reviews
+- Total of 107 vine reviews, and 39,869 non vine reviews.
-- There were 56 five star vine reviews, and 21,005 five star non vine reviews
+- There were 56 five star vine reviews, and 21,005 five star non vine reviews.
-- 52.33% of vine reviews were five stars, and 52.69% of non vine reviews were five stars
+- 52.33% of vine reviews were five stars, and 52.69% of non vine reviews were five stars.

 ## Summary